Reviews for The When and the How: A Bone to Pick ...

 "Sure.
 When do you have to be at the airport?

 "No later than 2:30.
 Can I meet you at the Jeffersonian in about twenty minutes, half hour?"

 "Sure, we'll head to the airport from there.

 "Thanks Bones."
 He hangs up and places his phone on the table.

 Across the street, standing on the sidewalk a half block from the diner, Bones says, "You're welcome," looking at her phone, knowing that he had already hung up.
 She looks back toward the diner where she can see Booth and Hannah sitting at the window table, holding hands and leaning across the table toward each other.
 Booth looking very serious.
 Hannah, a little upset.
 She pauses, pensively, before turning around and slowly heading back to the lab.

-I Decide - About Booth and his father
+I Decide: What really happened between Booth and his father

 Trust Is A Five Letter Word: Booth Considers telling Sweets about Pelant's Threat